sartino/reddit/README.md

 		$ npm start
 		~~~~~~

-The server will be running on http://localhost:3000 throught hte use of http-server npm module.
+The server will be running on http://localhost:3000 throught the use of http-server npm module.

 * Use the Reddit API to get a list of reddits.
 May use any end point.
 	-example apiendpoint: http://www.reddit.com/r/aww.json